Ray Makela

-Virtual Selling: How to Connect with Customers
+How to Conduct a Virtual Sales Call & Connect with Customers

 How do we create a personal connection, build a relationship, and exchange sensitive information with someone whose picture is the size of a postage stamp on the other end of a virtual call?